Autumn term: Tuesday 6 October – Tuesday 8 December 2020

 - Basic stone-setting

-- Your tutor will also be happy to discuss aspects such as photographing and costing your work for sale
+- Provide and discuss aspects such as photographing your jewellery pieces and costing your work for sale

 - All students with 100% course attendance will be issued with an official AUB Short Course Certificate of Attendance detailing course contents, and study hours